Prince Rogers Nelson biography

 Graffiti Bridge (1990)

-To Prince, the movie’s failure at the box office was a massive blow.
-Its accompanying soundtrack Graffiti Bridge dropped in August 1990 to build momentum for the release of the movie.
-Plagued with reshoots, its premier slipped to November, portent of its dismal success.
-The album comprised of reworked versions of older out-takes Prince pulled from his vault, it received one newly written lead single, Thieves In The Temple created at the last minute – it reached the top 10 in both the US and UK.
-In the UK the album topped the chart (reaching number 6 in the US).
-That June Prince embarked his Nude Tour, a tour so named to highlight this was a stripped down arena affair to recoup the expenses incurred by the preceding Lovesexy shows.
-Nude was additionally Prince’s first tour not in support of an album, and because of album sales yet another tour that would not be staged in the US.
-Nude Tour was nonetheless attended by 1 million throughout its run of 60 shows across Europe and Japan.
-Although performing only a few songs from either Batman or Graffiti Bridge in its later dates, while on the road Prince crucially rekindled his love for playing with a band.
-Eager to return to the studio following the tour, he cast aside his drum machine and sampler, as his next album would have edge and the driving power of a band.
-Yet Prince himself was still reaching for a big commercial hit to rebuild his US following, in steady decline since his Purple Rain peak.
-His frustration began a simmering blame toward his record label, Warner Records.
-In truth his late 80s output was received as trend following than defining new limits in music.
-Faced with the prospect of diminishing relevance against the growth of hip hop, having veered too deeply into the white mainstream and more aligned to European tastes, a much-needed reboot was required to his career and material for his next and what was to be thirteenth (and not so solo) studio album.
+The LP received one newly written track Thieves In The Temple, created in the last minute to give the album a strong lead single, and was a top 10 hit in the US (#5) and UK (#7).
+Securing Prince yet another number one album in the UK, Graffiti Bridge charted 6 in the US.
+Despite his box office woes at home, Prince enjoyed tremendous success overseas and that June embarked on his supporting Nude Tour.
+It was a tour so named to highlight this was a stripped back arena affair – albeit actually to recoup expense incurred by the preceding Lovesexy shows.
+Nude was also notably Prince’s first tour not in support of an album, and because of diminishing album sales was yet another tour to miss the US.
+Nude Tour was nonetheless attended by a million fans throughout its run of 60 shows throughout Europe and Japan.
+Although performing only a few songs from either Batman or Graffiti Bridge in its later dates, during this time on the road Prince crucially rekindled his love for playing with a band.
+Eager to return to the studio after the tour he cast aside his drum machine and sampler as his next album would have edge and the driving power of a live band.
+Yet Prince was still himself reaching for a big commercial hit to rekindle his US following, still in steady decline since his Purple Rain peak.
+Frustration began to fester into a simmering blame toward his label Warner Bros Records.
+In truth his late 80s output was received as trend following than defining new boundaries in music.
+Faced with the prospect of dwindling relevance overshadowed by the growth of hip-hop, having veered too deeply into the white mainstream and more aligned to European tastes, a much-needed reboot was required to his career and to the material of his next and what was to be thirteenth (and not so solo) studio album.
 It was time to get funky.

 Prince biography continues »